akb825/DeepSea-tools/README.md

 * boost

 To perform the build, simply run the `build.sh` script.
 Additional CMake options can be passed in as command line options, such as for cross-compiling for other systems.
 Once finished, the `DeepSea-tools.tar.gz` package will contain the tools.

+> **Note:** If you want to keep a script around for custom arguments without checking it into source control, create a script named `build-wrapper.sh`.
+This is in `.gitignore` so it won't show as a locally modified file.